We all know the famous quote from Martin Niemöller:

-To be sure, there are people, times, and places who don’t find it necessary to remove or modify monuments to their sordid past.
+There are people, times, and places who don’t find it necessary to remove or modify monuments to their sordid past.
 Some of these might not even be terrible people, places, or times.
-But if the monuments to an abusive past aren’t so toxic, this isn’t simply because potential critics choose to let it slide; it’s because the community as a whole ha somehow managed to handle the issues in question.
+But if the monuments to an abusive past aren’t so toxic, this isn’t simply because potential critics choose to let it slide; it’s because the community as a whole has somehow managed to handle the issues in question.
 When the dominant voices prove tone-deaf or outright hostile to the interests of those on the wrong-side of monumental history, then we are all a lot less likely to get along.
 Then statues get pulled down.

 …or someone just shows up with a chisel.